 He traveled extensively while meeting with them and attending international conferences on religion.
 In addition, he wrote books on Zen Buddhism, Confucianism, and Taoism, and how Christianity related to them.
 This was highly unusual at the time in the United States, particularly within the religious orders of Catholicism he had followed for many years.
 He would be a great teacher for Alan Watts and Ram Dass, who would not hesitate to take the next step to greater understanding we all could then follow.

-More than twenty years ago now, there is no one who opened the door that influenced me more with thoughts of freedom to travel the universe than Chuang Tzu.
+More than twenty years ago now, there was no one who opened the door that influenced me more with thoughts of freedom to travel the universe than Chuang Tzu.
 Thomas Merton’s book was like the glide path, a beacon to awakening, that would say yes you can go home again.
 There are so many thoughts that serve to compliment how we are to live with ideas of wu wei that make all things unconditioned that are to remain in perfect harmony with the whole.
-Reflect on this for a moment – maybe for a lifetime.
+Reflect on this for a moment – for a lifetime.
 Our actions are to be effortless and spontaneous because they are done “rightly” in perfect accordance with our nature and with our place in the scheme of things.
 That all things must have an equal opportunity at life’s enfoldment.
 This is the bliss that Joseph Campbell was referring to.

-This is the true definition of wu wei… not inaction, but “perfect action” and one’s cosmic humility as a man or woman who realizes their own nothingness who becomes totally forgetful of themselves.
-To what Chuang refers to as seeing all things in the light of “direct intuition and our making a pivot”.
+This is the true definition of wu wei… not inaction, but “perfect action” and one’s cosmic humility as a man or woman who realizes their own nothingness who becomes forgetful of themselves.
+Chuang refers to seeing all things in the light of “direct intuition and our making a pivot”.
 Chuang Tzu’s “pivot” and ideals expressed as the “perfected man” were to become a central core to incorporating the essence of Tao and Zen as a way of life.

 You cannot underestimate the influence and flow from Lao and Chuang Tzu and the Vedas of Hinduism, to what was to become of Taoism, and what was to lead to this “direct intuition” of Chan and later Mahayana Buddhism described below that moved into Western philosophy and what was to influence Emerson’s thoughts on Nature and what would become transcendentalism and Zen as we would come to understand and know.